TClark000/sei-project-4/frontend/README.md

 `npm start` to run the development server

-`npm run-script` to create a build directory
+`npm run-script build` to create a build directory

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).